andyzhangx/demo/linux/flexvolume/README.md

+# Attention: this page is not maintained any more, cifs FlexVolume driver and doc has been moved to [kubernetes-drivers](https://github.com/andyzhangx/kubernetes-drivers/tree/master/flexvolume/cifs).

 ## 1. create a secret which stores cifs account name and password
 ```
 kubectl create secret generic cifscreds --from-literal username=USERNAME --from-literal password="PASSWORD" --type="foo/cifs"